Understanding the New York Child Victims Act and the NEW Statute of Limitations

 The New York Child Victims Act has changed those limits.
 Read on to learn more.

-The statute of Limitations for Sex Crimes to Change
+The New York Statute of Limitations for Child Sex Crimes has changed

 The Open Window to Seek Justice

-The Catholic Church, the Boy Scouts of America and many other institutions, opposed the new statute of limitations laws.
+The Catholic Church, the Boy Scouts of America and many other institutions opposed the new statute of limitations laws for years.
 They dropped their opposition in early 2019, in part due to public outcry.
-Adult victims may seek justice from private and public institutions equally.
+Adult survivors may seek justice from private and public institutions equally.

 If you were a victim of childhood abuse and the statute of limitations for sex crimes expired before you found the strength to speak out, you now have a chance to see justice done.
 The one year window for those adults who missed their first opportunity to seek a civil suit against abusers opens in the summer of 2019 through the summer of 2020.

 Attorney Steve Boyd has been investigating child sexual abuse since 1993.
 He has become an advocate for survivors and their families.
 Our firm can guide you through the process and help you find the healing and justice you need.
-Call us today!
+You can contact online by clicking here or call us at 585-600-2019 or 716-600-2019.